cere-io/integration-telegram-app-bot/README.md

 This project is a complete, production-ready TypeScript implementation of the Cere Telegram App Bot, designed to replace the original Kotlin-based bot.
 It replicates all core functionalities of the original while introducing significant architectural improvements, enhanced security, and a comprehensive testing suite.

-A thorough analysis confirms that this TypeScript version is a superior replacement, ready for a seamless swap in production environments.

 ### Feature Parity and Enhancement Summary

 | Feature | Original Kotlin Bot | New TypeScript Bot | Analysis |